By Tracy Murnam Stackhouse and Sarah K. Scharfenaker

 Slow down, acknowledge verbally, and stay with the child in the task

 Slow down the child and acknowledge their need to perseverate, even joining them for a couple of repetitions, all the while you are physically calming them with pressure and repetitive breath and deep touch.

-Next, you will talk about and model for them what to do when anxious/upset.
-Move them on to calming or other activity.
+Next, you will talk about and model for them what to do when anxious or upset.
+Move them on to a calming or other activity.
 “You miss your mommy, you miss your mommy, I know you miss your mommy.”

 After rubbing their back for a minute or so and staying with them in this “moment,” shift to say, “Now we are going to go have a snack.”

 You can use a repetitive, simple motor task as a way to break the perseveration.
-For instance, they could jump up and down twenty times, run up and down the stairs, carry the laundry basket to laundry room or use the vacuum.
+For instance, they could jump up and down 20 times, run up and down the stairs, carry the laundry basket to the laundry room, or use the vacuum.